Abigail Fillmore: White House library

 When Abigail first moved into the White House, she was reportedly appalled at the fact that there was no library in it.
 Previous presidents had brought their own private book collections to the White House, retaining them after the end of their presidencies.
 The Fillmores decided that a library was a necessary fixture in the White House, as Abigail was accustomed to having books in the home and Millard depended on reference books in his work as president.
 With $2,000 authorized by Congress, she selected books for a White House library in the Oval Room.
 Abigail took responsibility for the organization and decoration of the room.
 She modeled the room after the style of Andrew Jackson Downing, using cottage furniture with walnut frames.
 Whenever new packages of books arrived, she would personally open them and place the books.

 The library became a social hub of the White House during the Fillmore administration.
-Abigail hosted writers such as William Thackeray, Charles Dickens, Washington Irving, and Helen Aldrich De Kroyft and performance artists such as Anna Bishop and Jenny Lind, essentially creating a White House literary salon.
+Abigail hosted writers such as William Thackeray, Washington Irving, and Helen Aldrich De Kroyft and performance artists such as Anna Bishop and Jenny Lind, essentially creating a White House literary salon.
 This library became her primary focus as first lady, with it serving as a reception room, a family room, and a place of rest for her husband.
 It also doubled as a music room, with Abbie using the room to play piano, harp, and guitar.
 Abigail spent a large portion of her time as first lady in her library, and Millard often spent an hour in the library at night after leaving the executive chamber.